-The following is a summary of the financial results for the years ended September 30, 2023 and 2022:
+The following is a summary of the financial results for the years ended September 30, 2024 and 2023:

-Fiscal year 2023 operating revenue increased by 14.7% from 2022 due to the increase in passenger volume impacting car rentals, concessions, and parking fees.
+Fiscal year 2024 operating revenue increased by 12% from an increase in passenger volume impacting car rentals, concessions, and parking fees.
 A significant percentage of operating revenues at the Authority is directly related to passenger volumes.

-In fiscal year 2023 and 2022, operating expenses before depreciation and amortizations increased 15.3% from 2022 and 2% from 2021 due to salaries, legal fees, and increase in costs associated with increase in passengers.
+In fiscal years 2024 and 2023, operating expenses before depreciation and amortization increased 10% from 2023 and 15.3% from 2022 due to salaries, legal fees, and an increase in costs associated with the increase in passengers.